Opharg/WoWDatabase/README.md

 # WoWDatabase
 Python tooling to create databases from World of Warcraft's client database files.
-Currently only supporting MySQL.
+Currently, only MySQL is supported.

 ## Disclaimer
 Don't expect higher quality than my-first-python-project.
 It works and speed is constrained by the database anyway.

 ## Limitations
-- The table `filedata` is hardcoded and will always be build from [wow-listfile](https://github.com/wowdev/wow-listfile).
+- The `filedata` table is hardcoded and will always be build from [wow-listfile](https://github.com/wowdev/wow-listfile).
-- A few builds seem to have files that aren't in WoWDBDefs.
-The program will tell you which are the offending ones and exit.
-They can be manually deleted from the folder, but no guarantees (tested with `10.0.7.49343`)
+- A few builds seem to contain files that are not found in WoWDBDefs for the respective version.
+The program will identify these files and exit.
+They can be manually removed from `./dbfilesclient/{VERSION}`, but there are no guarantees (tested with `10.0.7.49343`).
 - Foreign Key names are hashed due to length limitations and resulting naming conflicts.

 ## Usage
-### Generating databases and tables
+### Generating schemas and tables
-Run `main.py` with the required `-v` and `-db` arguments and either set up the Environment Variables to connect to your database, or use `--c` to output to your defined database console file (or clipboard, if it's not set correctly).
+Run `main.py` with the required `-v` and `-db` arguments.
+Set up the Environment Variables to connect to your database, or use `--c` to output to your defined database console file (or clipboard, if it's not set correctly).

 Schemas are named by their version.

-### Loading Data into tables
+### Loading data into tables
 Drop your dbfilesclient .csv files into `./dbfilesclient/{VERSION}` and run `main.py` with one of the data arguments.
 - extract with [wow.tools.local](https://github.com/Marlamin/wow.tools.local)
 - `dbc` files can be converted to `.csv` with [DBC2CSV](https://github.com/Marlamin/DBC2CSV)
-    - I've included a `user_dbc2csv.bat` to automate using the DBC2CSV and moving created files into the correct directory.
-Just Edit the User Variables in it to automate the conversion and moving files.
+    - A `user_dbc2csv.bat` file is included to automate the conversion and moving files into the correct directory.
+Edit the User Variables in it to automate this process.

-MySQL: ensure that `local_infile = 1` is set on your console and your sql console if applicable.
+MySQL: ensure that `local_infile = 1` is set for your database, and if applicable for your SQL console.
 ### Environment variables
 | Name         | Description                                              |
 |--------------|----------------------------------------------------------|